mixxxdj/manual/source/chapters/user_interface.rst

    EQ Controls

 **Gain Knob**
+  Gain or Loss in sounds is also referred to as volume levels.
   The gain knob allows you to adjust the gain applied to the deck.
   Use this to compensate for the differences in recording levels between tracks.
+  There are 4 Gain Knobs:
+      1. The Super-Knob
+      2. The Low Filter Knob
+      3. The Mid Filter Knob
+      4. The High Filter Knob
+  Each knob has a left and right side.
+The left side directs sounds to the left speakers or headset.
+The right side directs sounds to the right speakers or headset.
+   The mid-position places the filter in a balanced position.
+This allows the filter to be shared equally by both the left and right sides of the headset.
+   The low filter knob regulates the bass.
+   The mid filter knob regulates the main voice.
+   The high filter knob regulates the treble from the sound.
+  These effects are best heard with the headset as a secondary output.
   In general, you should adjust this knob so that the track's :term:`level meter` stays around the top of the green region with the loudest parts of the track (the transients) briefly going into the yellow region. **Do NOT turn the